-Projects in rural areas that are not financed by tax-exempt bonds may use the higher of the MTSP limits or the National Non-Metropolitan Income Limits (NNMIL).
-According to HUD, the non-metropolitan median income has gone up 2.8% from 2019 to 2020.
+Projects in rural areas that are not financed by tax-exempt bonds may use the greater of the MTSP limits or the National Non-Metropolitan Income Limits (NNMIL).
+According to HUD, the non-metropolitan median income has gone up approximately 1.8% from 2020 to 2021.

 The limits for HUD programs may be found at www.huduser.gov/portal/datasets/il.html.
 The limits for LIHTC and Bond programs may be found at www.huduser.gov/portal/datasets/mtsp.html